Pitch yourself well enough, and the hiring manager will snap you up!

 Key takeaways

-To recap, these are the main points to remember when you're wondering how to describe yourself on a CV:
+By this point, you should be feeling ready to get started.
+To recap, these are the main points to remember when you're wondering how to sell yourself on a CV:

 • Use a few adjectives and plenty of powerful verbs